ppy/osu-wiki/wiki/Interface/en.md

 ![](img/Soloplay1.jpg "Song Selection")

-You can identify the current mode selected by either looking at the icon in the bottom right, above Mode, or by looking at the transparent icon in the center of the screen.
+You can identify the current mode selected by either looking at the icon in the bottom left, above Mode, or by looking at the transparent icon in the center of the screen.
 These are the four you will see:

 - ![](/wiki/shared/mode/osu.png) is [osu!](/wiki/Game_Modes/osu!)
 - ![](/wiki/shared/mode/taiko.png) is [osu!taiko](/wiki/Game_Modes/osu!taiko)